Can You Give Your Child a Gun as a Gift – and Other Questions About Minors and Firearms

 The law provides tougher penalties for violations if the child discharges the firearm and causes death or serious bodily injury to themselves or another person.
 However, there are no laws in Texas that demand unattended firearms to be stored in any particular way, and the state does not require a locking device when a firearm is sold.

 Texas has more than 1.3 million registered gun owners.
 Although the state strongly supports gun rights, the law also comes down swiftly on those who violate state statutes.
-If you’re accused of a weapons or firearm offense, the criminal defense attorneys at the Mary Beth Harrell Law Firm will work hard to protect your rights.
+If you’re accused of a weapons or firearm offense, the criminal defense attorneys at the Mary Beth Harrell Criminal Defense and DWI Lawyers will work hard to protect your rights.
 Call us in Copperas Cove or fill out our contact form to schedule an initial consultation today.
 Don’t try to go it alone—we can help.
 We maintain another office in Killeen and proudly serve folks in and around Belton, Harker Heights, Waco, Williamson County, Bell County, Coryell County, and McLennan County.

 I’ve dedicated my legal career to defending my clients.
 I demand all the evidence.
 I investigate all the facts, the so-called witnesses and even the police officers.
 I make it my business to know the law.
 Cases can be won or lost before you even set foot inside the courtroom.